 Playing in the mud can make you healthier.

 Step away from the antibacterial hand wipes.
-Research has shown that playing in the dirt – including very wet dirt – is good for a child’s immune system.
+Research has shown that playing in the mud – including very wet mud – is good for a child’s immune system.

 Playing in the mud can make you smarter.

 Throw away the flash cards and sent your child outside to play instead.
 Studies have found that playing in the mud can make you smarter.

 The same release of serotonin that occurs when playing in M. vaccae mud has also been shown to improve cognitive function.